yannickmahe/yannickmahe.github.io/_posts/2013-08-19-the-walking-dead.markdown

 ---
 layout: posts
-title: "The Walking Dead : the consequences of living with a legacy PHP framework"
+title: "The Walking Dead: the consequences of living with a legacy PHP framework"
 categories: [symfony]
 ---